Derio Gambaro

 Derio L. Gambaro (born December 6, 1955) is an American politician.
 He previously served in the Missouri House of Representatives where he represented a portion of South St. Louis including The Hill and Dogtown neighborhoods.
 He is a Democrat.

+Early life and education

 Gambaro grew up in St. Louis and graduated from St. Louis University High School.
 He attended the United States Air Force Academy for two years and graduated from St. Louis University in 1979.

-Gambaro and his wife, Linda, live on the St. Louis Hill with their four children: Anna, Derio J., Catherine, and Margaret, and also his son-in-law Pat McIver.
+Missouri House of Representatives

 In 1998, Gambaro was elected State Representative, defeating incumbent Tom Bauer in the Democratic primary election.
 Gambaro was re-elected in 2000 and did not seek re-election in 2002.
 He later served on the St. Louis board of election commissioners.